benlawson/thugcorpthenorth/README.md

 Feel free to try it out at [urban-adventure.co](http://urban-adventure.co) (__Note__: We recommend trying regions in Northeast NA such as Toronto or New York since we primarily aggregated data there.)

-_Built in 36 hours at Hack the North_
+_Built in 36 hours at Hack the North 2015_